Valentine (film): Conception

 The original script had a different tone from the book and was set on a college campus.
-The project went into turnaround to Warner Bros., was rewritten by Gretchen J. Berg & Aaron Harberts, and Wayne Powers stepped down as director for the studio to find a suitable new director to take the helm for the film.
-Richard Kelly was originally offered the chance to direct, but turned the offer down to work on his own film that he wrote and directed himself called Donnie Darko, and was eventually replaced by Jamie Blanks, who had also directed 1998's Urban Legend.
+The project was rewritten by Gretchen J. Berg and Aaron Harberts, while Wayne Powers stepped down as director for the studio to find a suitable new director to take the helm for the film.
+In Berg and Harbert's early rewrites of the screenplay, the killer's identity was revealed to be Dorothy, not Adam.
+They also incorporated various mythological elements surrounding the Valentine's Day holiday into the screenplay, as well as altering the killer's disguise—which had been a pig mask in the Powers' original draft—to a Cupid mask.
+Richard Kelly was originally offered the chance to direct, but turned the offer down to work on Donnie Darko (2001), and was eventually replaced by Jamie Blanks.

+The plot point of the killer's nose bleeding each time he commits a murder was an addition made by Blanks as a reference to Alone in the Dark (1982), one of his favorite slasher films.

+Casting

 Hedy Burress auditioned for the role of Dorothy Wheeler, and Tara Reid was considered for the role, but it was given to Jessica Capshaw instead.
 However, Blanks wanted Burress to star in the film and cast her as Ruthie Walker.
 Jessica Cauffiel originally auditioned for Denise Richards's role of Paige.
 In the original cast, Jennifer Love Hewitt was to play Paige Prescott.

+A June 2000 press announcement of Boreanaz's casting in the film featured a major plot spoiler revealing his character as the film's villain.

 Filming

 Valentine was shot on location in Vancouver, British Columbia, with principal photography commencing on July 10, 2000, and concluding on September 8.
 David Boreanaz shot all his scenes in less than two weeks.
 Katherine Heigl only had three days to shoot her scenes as she was already committed to the television series Roswell.

+According to Denise Richards, her death scene in which she is attacked and electrocuted in a hot tub took approximately four days to film.

+Post-production

+During the film's editing and post-production process, director Blanks trimmed significant violence and gore from multiple murder sequences.